baron-git/baron-git/README.md

 👨‍💻 24 years old, tinkering with technology
-👨‍🎓 US computer science graduate, specializing in programming and cyber-security.
+👨‍🎓 US computer science graduate, specializing in programming, cyber-security, and information technology.
 🚧 **Current Project:** Looking for a job!